European Accessibility Act: Ultimate Guide to Compliance

 EU Accessibility Law Compliance and WCAG

-The Web Accessibility Directive and the EAA share the same goal: To make the internet a better place for people with disabilities.
-To that end, both directives incorporate WCAG success criteria, which are pass-or-fail statements used to test (and fix) accessibility issues.
+The Web Accessibility Directive and the EAA share the same goal: To make the Internet a better place for people with disabilities.
+To that end, both accessibility legislations incorporate WCAG 2.1 success criteria, which are pass-or-fail statements used to test (and fix) accessibility issues.
+By enforcing WCAG recommendations, many of the common accessibility barriers are improved, creating a more accessible experience for users with disabilities.
+Some of these barriers include:

 In total, WCAG 2.1 contains 78 success criteria, which are organized into three levels of conformance: Level A (the least strict requirements), Level AA, and Level AAA (the most strict requirements).
 EU accessibility laws require websites to meet the Level A and Level AA standards.